 Permissible levels of Cl2

 The permissible exposure limits of Cl2 in terms of continuous occupational exposure are given below:

 |NIOSH (IDHL)||10 ppm|

 |AIHA ERPG-3||20 ppm|

-Permissible Exposure Limit (PEL) given by OSHA (Occupational Safety and Health Administration) defines the maximum concentration of Cl2 to which an unprotected worker may be exposed to.
-PEL may reference an eight-hour time-weighted average (TWA) or a 15-minute short term exposure limit (STEL) concentration that cannot be exceeded for any period.
-Similarly, Recommended Exposure Limit (REL) and Immediately Dangerous to Life of Health (IDLH) are the occupational exposure limit recommended by NIOSH (National Institute for Occupational Safety and Health) and the Emergency Response Planning Guidelines (ERPGs) are exposure guidelines given by AIHA (American Industrial Hygiene Association).
+However, the Permissible Exposure Limit (PEL) given by OSHA (Occupational Safety and Health Administration) defines the maximum concentration of Cl2 to which an unprotected worker may be exposed to.
+PEL may reference an eight-hour time-weighted average (TWA) or a 15-minute short-term exposure limit (STEL) concentration that cannot be exceeded for any period.
+Similarly, Recommended Exposure Limit (REL) and Immediately Dangerous to Life or Health (IDLH) are the occupational exposure limit recommended by NIOSH (National Institute for Occupational Safety and Health) and the Emergency Response Planning Guidelines (ERPGs) are exposure guidelines given by AIHA (American Industrial Hygiene Association).

 Health & Environmental Impact of Chlorine

 Chlorine is majorly toxic due to its oxidizing and corrosive properties.
 When in contact with Cl2 gas, the hydrogen in moist tissue splits from water.
 Thus, producing hydrogen chloride (HCl) which damages tissue.
 It also forms hypochlorous acid (HOCl) that penetrates cells in the body and destroys the cell structures by reacting with the cytoplasmic proteins.